SuperSayf/Voltero/README.md

 # Project Voltero

 The virus causes much higher death rates in at risk individuals such as the elderly.
-But these groups ofpeople still need to purchase neccessities.
+But these groups of people still need to purchase neccessities.
 The app allows people to volunteer to do shopping for people who should not be out shopping themselves.

 - At risk individuals should be able to request items, with each item being a free text entry to allow flexibility